Mango-Minecraft-Project/RawOresProcessing-DataPack/README.md

 ## English README

 This datapack adds a new furnace/blast furnace recipe for raw ore blocks
 Melts raw ore blocks into mineral blocks at a 9x slower rate
+Experience is also given at 9 times

 **Supported blocks:**
 |             ID             |        Name       |